watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/webChat/README.md

 1. Run `npm install` to install the dependencies.

 1. Run `npm run dev` to start the middleware server, which authorizes the user with Twilio and helps in setting up the integration.
-At run time, the Watson Assistant web chat will call the `/auth` API hosted here for the necessary authentication information.
+At run time, the watsonx Assistant web chat will call the `/auth` API hosted here for the necessary authentication information.

     **Note:** By default, the local server uses an unsecure `http://` connection.
 For a production deployment, you must host the server API at a secure public URL using `https://`.